Princes Park (stadium): History

-In 1952, Princes Park was originally selected to be the main stadium for the 1956 Melbourne Olympics, which would have resulted in a major redevelopment to accommodate up to 100,000 spectators.
+In 1952, Princes Park was originally selected to be the main stadium for the 1956 Melbourne Olympics, which would have resulted in a major redevelopment to accommodate 125,000 spectators.
 It was also expected that VFL finals would be transferred to the ground after the upgrade.
 However, in early 1953 after a change of government, the Olympic Organising Committee changed its decision, instead redeveloping the Melbourne Cricket Ground for the Olympics.

 Princes Park was the venue for the second Ashes test of the 1992 Great Britain Lions tour, in which the visitors defeated Australia 33–10.
 In 1994, the Balmain Tigers played two New South Wales Rugby League premiership games at Princes Park.
 Work on the Legends Stand began in 1995 and was completed for opening on 25 April 1997.
 The roof, with its curved modern structure, ensured that the oval was now enclosed with a roof all the way around its circumference.

 In 2005, it was decided to discontinue the use of the ground for AFL home and away games.
 A farewell AFL game was played at Princes Park on Saturday 21 May 2005.
 The game was contested between Carlton and Melbourne.
 It was the last of the suburban grounds in Melbourne to be used in the AFL.
 The result was an 18-point win to Melbourne.
 Also in the same year, the ground hosted matches from the Australian Football Multicultural Cup as well as finals for the 2005 Australian Football International Cup.